 Corporations and partnerships frequently file for bankruptcy.
 However, the difference between a corporation and a sole proprietorship filing is that corporations are not able to discharge debts.
 A Chapter 7 filing leaves the liquidation of assets in the hands of the bankruptcy trustee, but with partnerships, the partners are still responsible for debt.

-It is critical that business owners understand bankruptcy business laws before they decide to file for bankruptcy.
+It is critical that business owners understand bankruptcy business laws before filing for bankruptcy.
 Speak with a qualified attorney so you will understand your options, the advantages and disadvantages of filing.

 Are you a business owner in North Georgia interested in learning more about your debt relief options?
 Contact us to schedule a free consultation.